Cyclone Mekunu to be ‘extremely severe’ on landfall in Oman

 - Waterboarded, shot with crossbows: Authorities list torture of 10 children in California home

-On Socotra, Gov. Ramzy Mahrous says one ship sank and two others ran aground in the storm.
+On Socotra, Gov. Ramzy Mahrous said one ship sank and two others ran aground in the storm.
+The storm sent torrents of rain pouring through homes and streets, leaving residents soaking wet and trying to wade to safety.

-He says of the missing: “We consider them dead.”
+He said of the 17 missing: “We consider them dead.”

+Yemen’s self-exiled President Abed Rabbo Mansour Hadi in a statement ordered troops under his command on the island to help citizens, deliver supplies and reopen roads.

+The island, listed by UNESCO as a World Heritage Site, has been the focus of a dispute between the United Arab Emirates and Yemen’s internationally recognized government amid that country’s war after Shiite rebels, known as Houthis, seized the Yemeni capital, Sanaa.